New Semester – Canvas Checklist

 Copy Content From An Older Course

-Faculty may reuse content from a previous semester, a “sandbox” course, or another instructor’s course.
+Faculty may reuse content from a previous semester, a “sandbox” course, or another instructor’s course (with permission).
 If it is a course taught by someone else, you may need that instructor to give you access to that course.

 Content Changes and Updates